The EAC Objective

 The European Certificate of Counsellor Accreditation

-The criteria set for the award of the European Certificate of Counsellor Accreditation has been agreed by the founding countries of the European Counselling Association.
+The criteria set for the award of the European Certificate of Counsellor Accreditation have been agreed by the founding countries of the European Counselling Association.
 The levels of expertise and training required to reach the award level can be achieved by any counselling Association/Organisation in Europe.
 The members who achieve the award can display the certificate to show their clients that they have attained a high level of expertise and training, which is for the good of all clients.
 Attainment of the award allows a member to insert their business details in the on-line Accredited Member Register which is featured through the ‘Find an EAC Accredited Counsellor’ page.

-My country has no National Association/Organisation
+What if my country has no National Association/Organisation?

-Where a country does not have a Counselling Association, the EAC Executive can work with Counselling Bodies and to help them to form a National Association which can be recognised by all counsellors in that country.
+Where a country does not have a Counselling Association, the Executive can work with Counselling Bodies and to help them to form a National Association which can be recognised by all counsellors in that country.
 Further information can be found HERE.